aayush-karki/canastaInJava/log.md

 -   Researched about how to deep copy vector and added copy constructor for card Class and tested them so that the getter funciton would return back deep copy data( 45 minutes )

 ###### Total: 10 hours 30 minutes.

+## Nov 13, 2022:

+-   Continued working on the hand class. refactored the constructor when paramerets arepassed and made a copy constructor and then tested them ( 45 minutes ) .

+-   made canAddToMeld(), addNaturalCardToMeld(), addWildCardToMeld() and meldHasWildCard and then tested them ( 2 hours ) .

+-   made takeOutWildCard(), discard(), tallyPoints(),validateCardIdx(), validateMeldIdx and then tested them ( 2 hours ) .

+###### Total: 4 hours 45 minutes.

+## Nov 14, 2022:

+-   Started the deck Class, and setup all the member funciton declaration with JavaDoc ( 1 hour 30 minutes ).

+-   Started the testDeck Class and setup all the member function and with JavaDoc ( 1 hour ).

+###### Total: 2 hours 30 minutes.

+## Nov 15, 2022:

+-   Started the Message and testMessage Class, and setup all the member funciton declaration with JavaDoc ( 1 hour ).

+-   Started the Player class and setup all the member funciton declaration with JavaDoc ( 2 hour ).

+-   Started the testPlayer class and setup all the member funciton declaration with JavaDoc ( 1 hour ).

+###### Total: 4 hours 00 minutes.

+## Nov 16, 2022:

+-   Started populated the Deck and testDeck Class and tested it ( 2 hour ).

+-   Finished opulated the Deck and testDeck Class and tested it ( 1 hour 15 minutes ).

+-   Populated the Message and testMessage Class and tested it ( 1 hour ).

+###### Total: 4 hours 15 minutes.